8Ginette8/gbif.range/README.md

 Note that an additional filtering needs here to be done as one observation is found in the US.
 A lot of tigers are being captive in this country hence the recorded observation.
 Therefore *CoordinateCleaner* functions should here be considered thereafter.

 We can also retrieve all the tiger scientific names (accepted and synonyms) that were used in the download with the GBIF backbone taxonomy.
-If all = TRUE, additonal children and related doubtful names may also beextracted (not used in *wsl_gbif()*):
+If all = TRUE, additonal children and related doubtful names may also be extracted (not used in *wsl_gbif()*):

 ``` r
 wsl_taxonomy("Panthera tigris",all=FALSE)